qbasti12/dotfiles/README.md

 waybar,
 kitty
 and maybe (idk) the hyprland ecosystem.
 For the ecosystem i installed hyprpaper, hyprcursor, hyprlock and hypridle.

-To install the cursors, you just need to drag and drop the .icons folder in your home folder (~) Just like the cursor you need to install the .bashrc file :)
+To install the cursors, unzip the icons.zip file, rename the folder to .icons (may be hidden after this) and put the .icons folder in the home folder.

+The .bashrc files just needs to go in the home folder.

 Hope you like it!

 Also, I changed the fastfetch to Arch and in starship, I changed the logo from EndeavourOS to Arch.